krzbanas/personal-science/content/post/2018-03-02-All_Spectra_Manual_Colours.md

 +++

 Plot all spectra from the hyperSpec object with manually set colours.
-Palette define by brewer.pal and colorRampPalette functions.
+Palette define by `brewer.pal` and `colorRampPalette` functions.
+Manual selection of palette is applied by `scale_color_manual` parameter.
 ```r
 nspectra<-nrow(object01)
 pal01<-colorRampPalette(brewer.pal(nspectra, "Set1"))